-MIG WELDING (Less-Than-One-Year Certificate) (WEL 2196) Minimum 6 hours
+MIG WELDING (Less-Than-One-Year Certificate)

 This less-than-one-year certificate provides the techniques of metallic inert gas (semi-auto welding).
 Concentration is on a flat bend test horizontal, vertical up-hill and down-hill and overhead welding.
 Note: